-(i).
-Deferred Retirement
+(j) Deferred Retirement

-Any employee who is otherwise qualified to be paid the sick-leave buy-back, so called, that is described herein but who, having given notice thereof to the University, defers his or her retirement in accordance with the requirements of the State Retirement Act shall be entitled to be paid his or her sick-leave buy-back at the time of retirement.
+Any employee who is otherwise qualified to be paid the sick-leave buy-back, so called, that is described herein but who, having given notice thereof to the University, defers his or her retirement in accordance with the requirements of the State Retirement Act shall be entitled to be paid his or her sick-leave buyback at the time of retirement.

-ii.
-Notification to University
+(ii) Notification to University

 An administrator, in order to qualify for paid sick leave, must notify his Appropriate Administrative Supervisor at least one (1) hour prior to the beginning of each day, or, if he is not able to do so, as soon as is possible after the beginning of each day, during which the administrator is to be absent by reason of sickness, provided that in the case of an emergency notice shall be given as soon as the exigencies of the emergency may permit.
 It shall be the responsibility of such Appropriate Administrative Area Supervisor to transmit such notification in writing to the University Human Resources Officer.
 If such notification is not given by such administrator, such absence may, at the discretion of Management, be treated as absence without pay.
-Management may require the administrator to present a physician's statement indicating the medical reason for absence on account of sickness, but Management shall not make it a general practice to require such statement for an absence of less than five (5) days.
+Management may require the administrator to present a physician's statement indicating the medical reason for absence on account of sickness, but Management shall not make it a general practice to require such statement for an absence of less than five (5) days in a fourteen (14) calendar day period unless the Appropriate Area Supervisor reasonably suspects sick leave is being abused by the administrator.
 Failure of an administrator to present such statement seven (7) working days after a request therefore has been made by Management, may, at the discretion of Management, result in the absence being treated as absence without pay.